QiupingLiGATech/Leetcode-Python/README.md

 # 400+ LeetCode Problem and Their Python Solutions

-A comprehensive collection of 400+ LeetCode problems solved using Python via Jupyter Notebooks.
-For each problem, I discussed multiple apporaches and their corresponding time complexities and space complexities.
+A comprehensive collection of 400+ LeetCode problems solved using Python.
+For each problem, I shared my thoughts, discussed multiple apporaches, their corresponding time complexities and space complexities.

 ## 📊 Problems by Topic Dashboard